-I want to start by saying I’m writing this because I love hippos.
-I donate to a pygmy hippo charity every month and I think they’re wonderful creatures.
+I love hippos.
+I think they’re wonderful creatures.
 Unfortunately, the common hippopotamus (Hippopotamus amphibius) is classed as Vulnerable (pygmy hippos are Endangered) which absolutely sucks because they’re wonderful creatures and they’re being killed for meat, their tusks, and “sport”.

 Dirk Dickerdack from Tom Poes